kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 - two working days for minor releases
 - one week for major releases

+Should any **critical issues** be identified while testing a Release Candidate, the issues are to be documented in GitHub and communicated to the Release Master and Release Manager as soon as possible, indicating the impact of the issue, time to fix, and any potential implications when fixing it.
+At the latest when the fix has been implemented and merged into the master branch, the Release Manager makes a decision whether or not to cherry-pick the fix to the release branch.

-After this time, and ideally with no issues identified, we can promote the release candidate or, depending on the technical implementation, rebuild it and use it as the final release.
+Once testing and validation is complete with no more issues identified, the final release is prepared and executed.

 ### Planning start

-The Head of Capabilities coordinates the product planning, following the planning cycles for the Kyma development.
+The Product Lead coordinates the product planning, following the planning cycles for the Kyma development.

 ### Planning end